RuoHan-Chen/dream-team/autodeploy/README.md

 # Dream Market Lending API

 This service exposes a simple HTTP API for minting, lending, fast‑forwarding, withdrawing, and burning USDF tokens in a single-contract MVP.
-An AI “agent” can call these endpoints to manage escrowed stablecoins, simulate interest accrual, and handle collateral flows.
+An AI “agent” can call these endpoints to manage escrowed stablecoins, simulate interest accrual, and handle collateral flows. starts on index 2 use use-next-id to tell

 ---